ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     Eventually we want the switch to flip up and down when the player interacts with it, turning the light on and off.
 For now we'll just place our rotate statement inside it, which is just the switch turning down.

-8. Cut and paste the rotation statement from line 5 into our `onInteraction` function.
+7. Cut and paste the rotation statement from line 5 into our `onInteraction` function.
     It should now look like this:

-    ```lua hl_lines="6"
+    ```lua
-    local switch = script.parent:GetChildren()[2]
+    local switch = script.parent
-    local startingRotation = switch:GetWorldRotation()
-    local switchTrigger = script.parent:GetChildren()[4]
+    local switchTrigger = switch.parent:GetChildren()[3]

     local function OnSwitchInteraction()
-        switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 2)
+    switch:RotateTo(Rotation.New(0, 90, 0), 2,true)
     end
     ```

-9. Lastly, you'll need an event statement that tells the script to execute the `OnSwitchInteraction` function when the player interacts with the trigger.
+8. Lastly, you'll need an event statement that tells the script to actually do the `OnSwitchInteraction` function when the player interacts with the trigger.
 At the end of your script type:

-    `switchTrigger.interactedEvent:Connect(OnSwitchInteraction)`
+    ```lua
+    switchTrigger.interactedEvent:Connect(OnSwitchInteraction)
+    ```

     * `switchTrigger` is the name of our trigger.
     * `interactedEvent:Connect()` tells the script every time the player interacts with trigger to execute the function passed to the `Connect()` function.